ShahdMostafa30/Library-Catalog-System/README.md

 ### 8. Print Book Data with (ISBN)
 ### 9. Write Query
-o Select all from Authors where Author ID=’xxx’; // this query will use primary index to get the results o Select all from Books where Author ID=’xxx’; // this query will use secondary index to get the results. o Select Author Name from Authors where Author ID=’xxx’; // this query will use secondary index to get the results.
+o Select all from Authors where Author ID=’xxx’; // this query will use primary index to get the results.

+o Select all from Books where Author ID=’xxx’; // this query will use secondary index to get the results.

+o Select Author Name from Authors where Author ID=’xxx’; // this query will use secondary index to get the results.

 ### 10. Exit

-## Project File Structures
+## Project Files Structure
 | File | Content | Structure |
 | -------- | -------- | -------- |
 | main.cpp | code | C++ code |